benspector-mls/civic-tech-example-readme/README.md

 ![](mayasnax-technologies.png)

+The frontend was built using HTML, CSS, JavaScript, React, and MaterialUI.
+The backend was built using Node and Express, bcrypt for password hashing, and a PostgreSQL database.

 ### ERD

 To manage the data necessary for the MayaSnax backend, we have implemented the following schema in our PostgreSQL database: